Learn to manage difficulty with more ease and kindness

 All are welcome.
 It is especially beneficial for graduates of mindfulness-based programs, such as MBCT/MBSR.
 No previous experience with mindfulness or meditation is required.
 This program qualifies as the prerequisite for training as a Mindful Self-Compassion (MSC) teacher as well as a prerequisite for training as a Making Friends with Yourself (MFY) teacher.

 Befriend their self–critic, develop self-compassion skills, and foster goodwill towards themselves and others.
-The 8-week program explores typical responses as difficulties arise.
+The MSC program explores typical responses as difficulties arise.